aidyp/adp/content/post/passwords.md

 ### password strength

 This idea of password _space_ gives us a way to think about password _strength_.
 If there are many possible options for a password, it follows that said password is stronger.

 This produces an important question.
 In order to maximise password strength, which dimension should we focus on?
 Is length or depth more important?

 Length.
+By miles.

 // Graphs go here.

 *Caveat*

 This distinction between length and depth is not always so clear cut.
-Take xkcd's excellent comic on the subject,
+Take xkcd's excellent comic on passwords,

 How best to evaluate the strength of this password? `correcthorsebatterystaple` is 25 symbols long, from a symbol set of 26 letters.
 This is pretty strong.
 A computer would have a hard time guessing this.
 Using our equation, we get